JAYESH8011/node-backend-store-api/README.md

 This is a backend rest API for the (E-commerce) T-shirt store.
 It allows users to signUp/logIn (authentication) and place orders and get orders.
 It also has separate admin routes to create update and delete products from the database

-It uploads the photo of the user and products to the cloud and adds a reference to the database.
+It also uploads the photo of the user and products to the cloud and adds a reference to the database.
 This API can also send the forgot password request to the user e-mail address as well as other alerts through e-mail

 ## Environment Variables